mongodb/terraform-provider-mongodbatlas/website/docs/r/org_invitation.html.markdown

 # mongodbatlas_org_invitation

 `mongodbatlas_org_invitation` provides an Organization Invitation resource.
-This represents an iIvitation for an Atlas User within an Atlas Organization.
+This represents an invitation for an Atlas User within an Atlas Organization.

 Each Invitation for an Atlas User has a set of roles that provide access to an Organization.